Tawaana19/golfai-angular-mongodb/README.md

 3. cd to frontend
 4. Run npm install followed by npm start - This starts the fronted
 5. cd to root in a separate terminal
+6. Set an environment variable MONGO_URI which has the connection url for the MongoDB deployment
-6. Run node ./bin/www
+7. Run node ./bin/www
-7. The application is served at localhost:4200/
+8. The application is served at localhost:4200/